 15. Does your medical school curriculum address the environmental and health co-benefits of a plant-based diet?
 3 This topic was explored in depth by the core curriculum.
 2 This topic was briefly covered in the core curriculum.
 1 This topic was covered in elective coursework.
 0 This topic was not covered.

-Score explanation: In the M1 core curriculum, specifically the Food to Fuel block, a plant-based diet is briefly mentioned as an alternative diet for patients with cirrhosis and type 2 diabetes, but not for the population at large.
-The topic of plant-based diets does not receive its own section of the curriculum, and the co-benefits to planetary health are not discussed in the core curriculum or in elective curricula.
-This would be awarded 0 points.
+As with last year, In the M1 core curriculum, specifically the Food to Fuel block, a plant-based diet is briefly mentioned as an alternative diet for patients with cirrhosis and type 2 diabetes, but not for the population at large.